 The articulator is an indispensable tool for technicians to determine the occlusal and deal with complex cases.
-Being able to scan the physical articulator and transfer it to the CAD design software accurately is very important.
-In this article, we are going to introduce the process of scanning an articulator with the AutoScan-DS-EX Pro (H) from Shining 3D.
+Being able to scan an articulator and transfer it to the CAD design software accurately is very important.
+In this article, we are going to introduce the process of scanning an articulator with the AutoScan-DS-EX Pro (H) from SHINING 3D.

 Our AutoScan-DS-EX Pro (H) can scan the most common articulator brands, supporting articulator transfer plates for Artex, Kavo, SAM, and Bio-art.
 We will take the Artex articulator as an example to show the scanning process (Fig 1).

 Fig 1: Take the Artex articulator as an example